If you’re learning how to write an insurance blog, you need to read and embrace these 10 tips.

 Every blog needs a purpose and insurance blogs are no different.
 Think through your objective and make sure your content topics are well aligned.

-Every insurance blog doesn’t have to be the same, but you need continuity.
+Every insurance blog doesn’t have to be the same, but you need continuity and you need to be organized.
 And, not unimportant, you have to establish yourself as an authority.

 For example, I want this post to give you a glimpse into what it really takes to start an insurance blog.
-At Redbird we’ve published a blog for several years as a key component of our insurance marketing strategy, and my business partner has been writing for several decades.
+At Redbird we’ve published a blog shortly after we started in the insurance industry as a key component of our insurance marketing strategy, and my business partner has been writing for several decades.

 Define your audience and focus on providing value